ytakzk/cloud_table/README.md

 ## Contents

 * **train_auto_encoder**
-Train an auto encoder based on PointNet.
+Training of an auto encoder based on PointNet.
 * **python**
 Python program to tweak point clouds for table manipulation.
 * **pointcloud2mesh**
 C++ program to create a mesh from a point cloud.
 * **grasshopper**
-Grasshopper scripts to call the programs above.
+Grasshopper scripts as a client to call the programs above.
 * **processing_app**
-Processing applications.
+Processing applications as a client.
 * **cloudtable_docker**
-Docker environments to run this project.
+Docker environments hosting this project.

 ## Environments